 By the way, we know nearly 400 types of notebooks, and they cross paths very easily.
 Some are suitable for arming the side of the basket, others for weaving the side, but the technique can also determine which type is worth using.
 The advantage of cultivation is that we reproduce varieties with the best properties.

-I also like to work with several types and different colors, because even a simple shape can be very showy, and sometimes the use of different colors makes the shape stand out.
+I also like to work with several types and different colors, because even a simple shape can be very showy, and sometimes the use of different colors highlights the shape.
 Otherwise, the color of canes also changes during their life.
 It's a different color when it's standing, a different color when it's dry, and a different color when it's wet again.
 The bark of the cane is also a good spinning material.
 There is a variety that has a beautiful yellow inner side, with which we can achieve a nice contrast if we use the two sides alternately."